bchristophe1/scapyBasicScripts/README.md

 # scapyBasicScripts
-Some Basic about the manipulation of the python framework scapy (http://www.secdev.org/projects/scapy/doc/index.html)
+Some basic scripts about the manipulation of the python framework scapy (http://www.secdev.org/projects/scapy/doc/index.html)